sagemath/trac_to_gh/Issue 6927.md

 [4:33pm] williamstein:
 Pickling would of course only be an issue if you generalize this to methods of a class.
 [4:33pm] williamstein:
-Oh, it could also be a problem if you say combine this with `@`parallel and multiprocessing.
+Oh, it could also be a problem if you say combine this with @parallel and multiprocessing.
 [4:33pm] williamstein:
 Have you tried that?
 [4:34pm] williamstein: